GatiAher/gatiaher-hugo/content/projects/Data-Structures-for-Large-Scale-Information-Retrieval.md

 caption="Figure 4: Compression Codes: the trade-off between spacing savings and decompression time costs [10]."
 >}}

-**BIC** manages to reach its astounding compression ratio by recursively splitting monotone integer sequences in half so that each split’s range is reduced, thus reducing the number of bits to encode it.
-Several experiments show that BIC is the smallest way to encode highly clustered and sequential clusters of integers.
+**BIC** manages to reach its astounding compression ratio by recursively splitting monotone integer sequences in half so each split’s range is reduced, thus reducing the number of bits to encode it.
+Several experiments show BIC is the smallest way to encode highly clustered and sequential clusters of integers.
 However, decoding the recursive code is very slow.

 **VByte** encoding uses byte-aligned representations, making it faster than bit-aligned representations.
 It splits each positive integer x into groups of 7 bits and makes the eighth bit a continuation bit, which is equal to 1 only for the last byte of the sequence.